-A jury, representing a fictional supervisory authority, consists of up to three lawyers and presides over each oral hearing and forms the decision chamber of a fictional supervisory authority (the "Jury").
-Each Jury consists of one of Directors and external Jury members.
+A jury, representing a fictional supervisory authority, consists of up to three data protection law experts and presides over each oral hearing and forms the decision chamber of a fictional supervisory authority (the "Jury").
+Each Jury consists of at least one of Directors and external Jury members.

-External Jury members are experts in the field of data protection law (e.g. members of EEA supervisory authorities, judges, attorneys or university professors) (the "External Jury Members").
+External Jury members are experts in the field of data protection law (e.g. members of EEA supervisory authorities, judges, lawyers, attorneys or university professors) (the "External Jury Members").
 The External Jury Members must have no conflicts of interest and an excellent command of English.

-The composition of the respective Jury varies for each oral hearing (see point 9.).
+The composition of the respective Jury varies for each oral hearing (see point 9).

-For the Final Hearing (see point 9.4.), the Directors may decide to have a larger jury of up to five lawyers preside over the hearing.
+For the Final Hearing (see point 9.4), the Directors may decide to have a larger jury of up to five Jury members preside over the hearing.